htautau/hhntup/docs/hadhad/skimming.rst

 * The total lumi in skim v9 of data11 is 4604.52 pb-1 and of data12 is 14130.8
   pb-1

+* The ggF reweighting wasn't applied so is 1. for all events in mc11 ggF samples.
+You must apply this yourself. ggF weights will be set properly in the next skim.

 Additional Branches Created by the Skim
 ---------------------------------------